WilmerSoriano/Algorithms_in_C/README.md

 ### Merge Sort Example

 The `MergeSort.c` file accepts a test data file as a command‑line argument and sorts its contents (least to greatest).
+(For Test cases look into folder: 0_Test_Cases)

 ```c
 /* Merge Sort Example